TinyStuff/TinyNavigationHelper/README.md

 navigationHelper.RegisterView<MainView>("MainView");

 // Option 2: Register all views (pages) that is inherited from Page
-// The class name will be the key. var asm = typeof(App).GetTypeInfo().Assembly;
+// The class name will be the key.
+To use this, you need to add using System.Reflection;
+var asm = typeof(App).GetTypeInfo().Assembly;
 navigationHelper.RegisterViewsInAssembly(asm);
 ```